alexkim205/just-another-navbar/README.md

 # Just Another NavBar

 Making a navbar and collapsible hamburger menu everytime I wanted to make a website was getting tedious.
+This package is a responsive ReactJS navbar + sidebar that makes my web dev life a bit easier.

-This package is a responsive ReactJS navbar + sidebar to make my web dev life easier.
-Go to the [demo]() to see it in action.
+Go to the [demo](https://alexkim205.github.io/just-another-navbar/) to see it in action.

 ## Installation